 - Respect for others

-Pupils participate in 1 high-quality hours of PE each week.
-One hour is taught by a sports specialist and one hour by the class teacher.
-A dance specialist also teaches half an hour of dance to pupils in Years 1-6 for half a term each year.
+Pupils participate in two PE lessons each week.
+Usually one hour is taught by a sports specialist and one hour by the class teacher.
+A large range of topics are taught within our PE curriculum.

 By the end of Year 6, the requirements of the National Curriculum are fully met and pupils are equipped to compete in age-appropriate levels of the different sports (see curriculum map).

 Our pupils will be motivated to participate in a variety of sports through quality teaching that is engaging and fun.